mohamedHashem250/Wokwi-MPU6050-GRU-Sensor-Fusion/README.md

 ## Acknowledgement

-We appreciate the following repos for their valuable code base or datasets:
+We appreciate the following repo for their valuable code base or dataset:

 https://github.com/kolithawarnakulasooriya/AI-driven-cyber-physical-system